-Within seventy-two (72) hours of receipt of the complaint by the Mayor or Vice Mayor, the Council Member in question shall be notified of the reported complaint by the Mayor or his/her designee.
+Within seventy two (72) hours of receipt of the complaint by the Mayor or Vice Mayor, the Council Member in question shall be notified of the reported complaint by the Mayor or his/her designee.
 The notification shall include a copy of the written complaint and supporting documentation, if any, the identity of the complainant and nature of the complaint.

-Unsubstantiated or Minor Violations
+3. Unsubstantiated or Minor Violations

 If the majority of the Committee agrees that the reported violation is without substance, no further action will be taken.
 If the reported violation is deemed valid but minor in nature, the Mayor or Vice Mayor shall counsel and, if appropriate, admonish the Council Member privately to resolve the matter.
 Admonishment is considered to be a reproof or warning directed to a Council Member about a particular type of behavior that violates Town policy.
+If the reported violation is considered to be serious in nature, the matter shall be referred to outside legal counsel selected by the Committee for the purpose of conducting an initial interview with the subject Council Member.
+The outside counsel shall report his/her initial findings back to the Committee.